-Charcoal function may be somewhat less user-friendly than the gas feature b/c grill plates sit close to the coals and aren't adjustable.
-Some issues of rust around the hinges have been reported.
-At 110 lbs., it's a bit heavy.
+Charcoal function may be somewhat less user-friendly than the gas feature because grill plates sit close to the coals and aren't adjustable.
+Some issues of rust around the hinges.
+At 110 pounds, it's a bit heavy.

-Good entry-level combo grill and smoker w/a decent-sized cooking surface in the main chamber and bonus cooking surface in the side firebox chamber.
+Good entry-level combo grill and smoker with a decently sized cooking surface in the main chamber and a bonus cooking surface in the side firebox chamber.
 The steel fire grate’s height is adjustable, and ash removal is easy.

 Experienced users warn that the interior and cooking grate must be seasoned before use.
 Standard model seems smaller than expected, and many report difficult assembly.
 A few say it feels flimsy.
 Paint may peel at high temps.

-Good-sized, 360-sq. in. cooking surface w/porcelain-coated grates.
+Good-size, 360-square-inch cooking surface with porcelain-coated grates.
 Hinged, locking lid.
-Charcoal grill heats quickly w/just a few briquettes, and temperature is easy to maintain.
+Charcoal grill heats quickly with just a few briquettes, and temperature is easy to maintain.
 Assembly takes less than an hour.

 Grill cover is needed for outside storage to avoid rust.
 Space is a premium in the heating section of the grill, with only a single layer of charcoal fitting beneath the cooking grate and no height adjustment available.

 A rugged portable gas grill that exceeds expectations for its travel-friendly features and impressive cooking abilities.
 Aluminum construction protects the heating and cooking components.
 Sturdy latches keep it secure while on the go.

 It doesn't have heat control, so the extremely hot cooking temperatures take some getting used to.
 It has the tendency to overcook.
-Grill grate crevices are a bit difficult to clean.
+Grill grate crevices are difficult to clean.